 Recipe Notes

-**I've had a few people report issues with the chocolate "crumbling"; this means the oven was too hot or the chocolate was baked too long.
-I would recommend trying 1 turtle at first to test.
+Note 1: I’ve had a few people report issues with the chocolate “crumbling”; this means the oven was too hot or the chocolate was baked too long.
+I recommend trying 1 turtle first to test.
 If it crumbles, reduce the baking time for the rest.
-Do NOT use convection oven settings.
+Do not use convection oven settings.

 More Recipes You'll Love